klust/SupercomputersForStarters/docs/9_Conclusions/index.md

 other way around, first move to a supercomputer and then if it still doesn't work think about developing better code.

+This becomes even more important as we can no longer rely on a rapid improvement of performance at a constant budget.
+To be able to advance research, it will only become more important to use all available computing resources properly.

 ## Cost-concious computing as a software user

 It is important to select the software that you use with care and to follow the evolutions in your field.
 Hardware evolves, and some software packages evolve with the hardware while others stay behind.
-EuroHPC, the European initiative for supercomputer, adn the USA funding agencies and in particular the national labs, invest a lot of resources into improving or rewriting popular scientific software packages, and these are often available as open source or free to license for academic research.
+EuroHPC, the European initiative for supercomputer, and the USA funding agencies and in particular the national labs, invest a lot of resources into improving or rewriting popular scientific software packages, and these are often available as open source or free to license for academic research.